About us

 Policies and plans

-Preserving and sharing London's archives
+How we preserve and share London's archives

-Read policy documents from The London Archives and the City of London Corporation Corporate Plan
+See policy documents from The London Archives and the City of London Corporation Corporate Plan

 London in the Second World War